Praneesh-Sharma/Praneesh-Sharma/README.md

 </div>

 ## About Me :
- - Junior at Kalinga Institute of Industrial Technology
+ - Senior at Kalinga Institute of Industrial Technology
  - Machine Learning and Artificial Intelligence Enthusiast
  - Data Analyst
  - Currently working on Deep Learning Algorithms